Cypher: The Original Mental State

 Netzach, in its perfect form, is that of perseverance, overcoming personal obstacles, and is immune to regret or doubt.
-When you truly have faith, proper actions and being pro-active come easy.
+When you truly have faith, and act in balance, proper actions and being pro-active come easy.

-Such a negative perspective often seeks its own type of connection with others:
+Such a perspective often seeks its own type of connection with others:

 Trinity: Morpheus believes he is The One.